-And the reason is quite simple; the lack of lines give more flexibility for both writing and decorating.
+The reason for this is quite simple; the lack of lines gives more flexibility for both writing and decorating.

 The dots or the graph squares are normally smaller and closer together in height than the ruled paper is in general.
-So this I would say would work better for people with larger hand writing.
+So I would say the bullet journal lined paper would work better for people with larger handwriting.

-But again this is a personal choice and there is no write or wrong, many also use totally blank paper for journaling.
+But again this is a personal choice and there is no right or wrong, you may prefer the ruled paper printable.
+And remember there are also people who use totally blank paper for journaling.

 How to resize the printable journal paper

-Open the PDF files below.
-Click top open and download the files in your preferred size and type of paper.
+Download the PDF files.
+Once you receive your email you can open and download the files in your preferred size and type of paper.

-As an example here I am trying to resize the letter graph paper to a A5 size.
-When it is done, press OK.
+Find the ‘paper/quality tab’ and choose your paper size from the drop-down menu.
+As an example here I am trying to resize the letter graph paper to A5 size.
+When it is done, press ‘OK’.